Frequently Asked Questions: 5-Year Medicine course (A100 and A10L - 2020 entry)

 If I am in the first or second year of a degree course while applying for medicine (or registered to start a degree programme), will you consider my application?

-No. You must be in your final year of a science related degree programme, or have completed a science related first degree, before we will consider your application.
+No. You must be in your final year, or have completed a 2:1 degree in any subject, before we will consider your application.

 Please see the online prospectus for information on what qualifications we accept.

 Do you accept transfers onto the medical course?